 Local Plans are crucial to the successful development of green infrastructure.
-Of the 14 planning authorities across the Framework area, currently only four have complete, up-to-date and adopted Plans.
+Of the 14 planning authorities across the Framework area, currently only four have complete, up-to-date and adopted Plans, with many others being developed.

 A specific green infrastructure policy and Supplementary Planning Document (SPD) informed by up-to-date evidence are essential components of a planned green infrastructure approach.
 There are some good examples of elements of this approach across the authorities in the Framework area, but the general picture is piecemeal.